liamhays/rk3566-mcu/README.md

 - Info about the core
 - How to boot the MCU
 - Some system-level MCU configuration registers
-- the MCU timer base address and usage
+- the MCU timer base address (undocumented in the RK356x TRM) and usage
 - INTMUX interrupt mapping (needs more testing but should be accurate) and register location
-- MCU execution during suspend: **due to ARM Trusted Firmware, this is impossible**.
+- MCU execution during suspend: **due to system architecture and ARM TF-A, this is currently impossible**.
 TF-A requests bus idles on suspend for the MCU and the memory it likes to run from, making it impossible to run during system suspend.

 What's left:
 - Using the `rockchip-mailbox` Linux driver---diederik put in a [pull